slemire/slemire.github.io/_posts/2020-09-12-htb-writeup-travel.md

 $url = "http://www.travel.htb/newsfeed/customfeed.xml";
 }
 ```

-3. There's a **debug.php** script that can be enabled by setting the debug parameter
+3. There's a **debug.php** script that can be enabled by setting the debug parameter in the GET request
 ```php
 <!--
 DEBUG